70 20 10 Learning Model and Framework What is the 70 20 10 learning model?

 There has been a lot of criticism aimed at the 70 20 10 learning model not least because the neat division along decimal lines is simply too good to be true.
 Also that the research was based on managers own self-assessment – a notoriously inaccurate methodology.

 Trouble is what do they learn?
 By that I mean have they learned good stuff or bad stuff?
-Have they learned knowledge and skills that will improve their performance in the workplace and if so how does the L&D team know?
+Have they learned knowledge and skills that will improve their performance in the workplace through 70 20 10 and if so, how does the L&D team know?
 Self-assessment by the manager herself is, as we know, unreliable and often wildly inaccurate.

 Clever Nelly from Elephants don’t forget, not only provides continual gentle, non-critical assessment of your employees but also leverages the proven best learning strategies to ensure that your workforce learns what you have taught them and know to be effective.
 Rather than perhaps what they have learned on-the-job from their colleagues – which may or may not be what you deem optimal content!